Key Points

 Process time is the total time between the start and end of a particular development stage.
 This means that the term includes both value-added (VA) and non-value-added (NVA) time.
 One of the first goals of lean management practices is to examine all NVA time in individual processes and find ways to reduce it.

-The Benefits of cycle time
+The Benefits of Cycle Time

 Your cycle is the engine of your business.
 It’s the core and center of all your operations.
 The cycle is how you deliver value to customers and earn profit.
-That’s why businesses absolutely need to know their cycle time and take action to improve it whenever possible.
+That’s why businesses need to know their cycle time and take action to improve it whenever possible.

-How to Calculate cycle time
+How to Calculate Cycle Time

 There are two ways to calculate cycle time and it’s a good idea to use both if you can to ensure accurate results.
-The first method is to calculate average cycle time by taking the number of units produced in a specific period and dividing that by the time required.
+The first method is to calculate the average cycle time by taking the number of units produced in a specific period and dividing that by the time required.
 This is a quick and easy way to assess cycle time for large quantities, which is particularly useful in mass manufacturing environments.

 The second method is about tracking individual units through the process.
 Tagging or following specific units through every single process to completion can provide more accurate and detailed data, but is much harder to do on a larger scale.

-Process Time vs Cycle Time: What’s the Difference?
+Process Time vs. Cycle Time: What’s the Difference?

 The only difference between process time and cycle time is scope.
 Process time is focused on specific tasks or development stages.
 It’s a more granular approach to operational analysis.
 In contrast, cycle time is all about the big picture.
 It’s the sum of all the process time added together plus any extra waiting or delays, like transportation or an approval process.

-Both of these concepts should be used simultaneously as part of any six sigma practice or lean management program.
+Both of these concepts should be used simultaneously as part of any Six Sigma practice or lean management program.
 Companies need to know these numbers and should also have plenty of data to indicate the major factors influencing their times.
-Any business leader should make it a priority to get this information, learn from it and use it to make effective decisions moving forward.
+Any business leader should make it a priority to get this information, learn from it, and use it to make effective decisions moving forward.

-Choosing Between Process Time and Cycle Time: Real World Scenarios
+Choosing Between Process Time and Cycle Time: Real-World Scenarios

-After calculating the cycle time of all their products, company leaders decide to improve operations revolving processors and motherboards.
-This leads to an analysis of process time for each of these parts as the analysis team passes through each workstation where the parts go through a new development stage like cutting, assembly, testing and packaging.
+After calculating the cycle time of all their products, company leaders decide to improve operations revolving around processors and motherboards.
+This leads to an analysis of process time for each of these parts as the analysis team passes through each workstation where the parts go through a new development stage like cutting, assembly, testing, and packaging.

-Timing is Everything
+Timing Is Everything

-For businesses, time really is money.
-Process and cycle time can make difference between a healthy, agile company and a total flop.
+For businesses, time is money.
+Process and cycle time can make a difference between a healthy, agile company and a total flop.
 That’s why leaders need to know about these concepts and how to use them to make key decisions about their company’s future.